jsliacan/flagmatic-w/README.md

 or alternatively, download the CSDP package from [https://projects.coin-or.org/Csdp/](https://projects.coin-or.org/Csdp/) and copy `csdp` to your PATH.

-Finally, install Flagmatic with the code below.
+Finally, install Flagmatic with the command below.

     $ sage -python setup.py install